bpaoli/bpaoli.github.io/_projects/weather_server.md

 2. The data is transmitted over Wi-Fi using HTTP requests.
 3. A remote Python server receives and processes the data for display or storage.

-This setup is ideal for learning about IoT systems, including sensor integration, microcontroller programming, and network communication.

 ## Code Snippet

 Below is a brief example of how the ESP32C3 reads sensor data and sends it to the server: